 A total of 101 people died by shark attack, including the French skipper, Joseph Coulailhac.

 9. Cheribon Atrocity 1945: 90 Fatalities

-In July 1945, in Northern Java, off Cheribon, 90 European civilians, mostly women and children, were taken at dusk out to sea on the deck of a Japanese submarine.
+In July 1945, in Northern Java, off Cheribon, 90 European civilians—mostly women and children—were taken out to sea at dusk on a Japanese submarine's deck.
 When it was well off-shore and in deep waters (just at the time of day when sharks like feeding best), the submarine suddenly dived, leaving her passengers to drown and/or be eaten by sharks in the water.

 The fishermen duly reported this atrocity as a war crime after the war was over, but neither the submarine nor the commanders responsible were ever investigated.
 They went unpunished because the Japanese destroyed all documents.